Torpedo Run: Plot

 In October 1942, ComSubPac directs the American submarine Greyfish, under Commander Barney Doyle, to a Japanese convoy that includes the Shinaru, one of the Japanese aircraft carriers that led the attack on Pearl Harbor.
 Doyle also learns the target's escort includes a transport ship carrying American prisoners from an internment camp in the Philippines where his wife and child were being held.
 Doyle's second-in-command, Lieutenant Archer Sloan, tries to talk his friend into letting him handle the torpedo run, sparing Doyle direct responsibility for his family's possible death.
 In the end, the transport is so close to the carrier that Sloan begs Doyle to abort the attack.
 Doyle fires his torpedoes, hoping to miss the Yoshida Maru and hit the target.
 Carefully counting the seconds, they realize one of their torpedoes has hit the transport.
 Hoping to lure the sub to the surface, the Japanese make no attempt to rescue the survivors.
 Through the periscope, Doyle can see women and children grasping for pieces of floating wreckage.
 So as not to endanger his crew, he is forced to leave the prisoners to die.

 Doyle follows the Shinaru into Tokyo Bay, but fails to sink it.
 After surviving a relentless bombardment of depth charges, the Greyfish returns to base at Pearl Harbor.
-While there, Sloan meets alone with Admiral Setton, who accepts Sloan's assessment that, despite experiencing intense guilt for the civilian transport's destruction, Doyle is still fit for command.
-Setton then agrees to give the Greyfish "one more trip" to try to sink the Shinaru.
-But when his sub is assigned a quiet, out-of-the-way patrol area off the Alaskan coast, Doyle thinks he has been betrayed by both Setton and Sloan.
+While there, Sloan meets alone with Admiral Setton, accepts Sloan's assessment that, despite experiencing intense guilt for the civilian transport's destruction.
+Setton offers Sloan a promotion and his own command, but he refuses on the grounds he believes Doyle is still fit for command and wishes to still serve as his second-in-command.
+Setton then agrees to give the Greyfish "one more trip" to try to sink the Shinaru - but on the condition that Sloan must take the promotion if Doyle fails.
+But when the Greyfish is assigned a quiet, out-of-the-way patrol area off the Alaskan coast, Doyle thinks he has been betrayed by both Setton and Sloan, and reveals that he knew about the latter's offer of his own command all along.
 Then word comes that the Shinaru is heading for Japanese-occupied Kiska Harbor.
 The Greyfish proceeds to the harbor.

 An initial encounter with the Shinaru results in the submarine's periscope being disabled and the radio antenna destroyed.
 Nonetheless, Doyle plans a second attack, a "blind" one with little chance of success.
-After firing torpedoes, the Greyfist is forced to the ocean floor by a depth-charge attack.
+After firing torpedoes, the Greyfish is forced to the ocean floor by a depth-charge attack.
 The crewmen use Momsen lungs to escape their doomed submarine.
 When they reach the surface, they are taken aboard another American submarine, the Bluefin.
 Doyle asks the Bluefin's captain for confirmation that they hit the Shinaru.
 The Bluefin's captain looks through the periscope, shares the view briefly with Doyle and Sloan, and then, over the intercom, describes the carrier's sinking for Doyle's crew.